 ADCs use the methods below to improve performance:

 When a server is bombarded with multiple requests, its performance is negatively affected.
-Load balancing reduces the strain on that server by spreading out the requests.
+An Application delivery controller provides load balancing reduces the strain on that server by spreading out the requests.
 A load balancer distributes the incoming requests among multiple servers so that a single server does not get overloaded by the traffic.
 Round-robin is the simplest algorithm for this as it just forwards the requests to the next server in line.
 Complex algorithms take into account factors like server capacity, the type of data requested, and the data size.

 At the very least, an ADC comes equipped with a simple ping tool to check the availability of a server as it would be pointless to redirect traffic to an already overloaded server.
 ADCs ping the servers constantly and monitor them for any signs of abnormality.
 If the polling fails, the server will be deemed unavailable, and no traffic will be redirected to that server until it becomes available again.